 As a billionaire entrepreneur who is the current chairman and chief executive of LVMH, Arnault has been named the second wealthiest person in the world.
 This is largely through his ability to negotiate and understand his industry effectively with its constantly evolving trends.

 This article will look at some PR and marketing strategies that Arnault and LVMH have used to become one of the world’s largest luxury conglomerates.

 1) Mergers and acquisitions

 LVMH’s success results from continued efforts to innovate, refresh, and otherwise find new ways to appeal to the new generation of customers.
-Arnault has done this while also maintaining its high-quality image to their older clientele.
+Arnault has done this while also maintaining his brand’s high-quality image to its older clientele.
 His entire multi-billion-dollar luxury brand has been based on growth and acquisitions as a result of market trends over the last three decades.

 What started as a civil engineering company in 1971 shifted to real estate and became LVMH due to Arnault’s ability to see the big picture and not to remain static.
 His series of innovative strategies have kept his company relevant throughout its existence.

 When he originally came up with the idea to create a luxury group, he faced skepticism from industry insiders.
 These critics argued that it just didn’t make sense to put together such a group since it had not been done before.